This blog post is part of a detailed multi-part article series aimed at helping small businesses grow and succeed online with the WordPress CMS.

 (WordPress Market Share.
 Source: w3techs.com)

-In fact, more and more websites are powered by WordPress.
+In fact, more and more websites are powered by the WordPress CMS application.

-WordPress is so popular, that even keeping up with the latest statistics on WordPress is very difficult because the data changes so frequently.
+WordPress is so popular, that trying to keep up with the latest statistics on WordPress is very difficult because the information changes so often.

-For example, at the time this post was published, here is the current number of downloads of the latest WordPress version …
+For example, at the time this article was published, this is the number of downloads of the latest WordPress version …

 (Source: https://wordpress.org/download/counter)

-Note: The above number represents only the latest version of WordPress.
-Around one third of all current users have not yet updated their WP installations to the latest version …
+Note: The above numbers represents only the latest version of WordPress.
+Around one third of all current users have not yet upgraded their sites to the latest version …

-As this post was being written, the number of downloads has already increased.
-If you click on the link above and visit the WordPress download counter site, you will see a significantly higher download number … perhaps even a different version, as the WordPress development team continually updates the software to fix security issues and bugs, and add new or improved features.
+As this article was being written, the number of downloads has already increased.
+If you click on the link above and visit the WordPress download counter page, you will no doubt see a much higher figure … perhaps even a newer version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.

-(Over one hundred new versions of WordPress have been made available in its first 11 years)
+(Over 100 new versions of WordPress have been released since 2003)

-(WordPress regularly releases new versions honoring famous Jazz musicians)
+(WordPress regularly releases new software versions honoring famous Jazz musicians)

 - v.4.0 = Benny Goodman (September 4, 2014),